 - To demonstrate the interactive nature of this graph, move the gray region of interest in original, automatically updating the enlarged graph.

-- In Origin 2016 SR1, with the Enlarged graph window active, choose Edit>Copy Page to copy the whole page.
+- With the Enlarged graph window active, choose Edit>Copy Page to copy the whole page.

 - Right click in original graph and Paste Link.

 - The pasted-linked graph is an object rather than a layer.
 For this reason all formatting changes need to be made in the Enlarged graph window.